Protecting Intellectual Property

 Compliance is being tracked through Research Performance Progress Reports (RPPRs).
 These interface with the My Bibliography feature of My NCBI to alert researchers and authors of non-compliant publications.

 Manuscripts must be submitted to PubMed Central no later than 12 months after the official date of publication.

-Refer to the detailed instructions for submitting to PubMed Central.
+Download the detailed instructions for How to Monitor Compliance.